chinapedia/wikipedia.abstract.en/Page/Capsid.md

 Icosahedral

-Adenovirus_3D_schematic.png]] Virus_capsid_T_number.tif The icosahedral structure is extremely common among viruses.
+]] The icosahedral structure is extremely common among viruses.
 The icosahedron consists of 20 triangular faces delimited by 12 fivefold vertexes and consists of 60 asymmetric units.
 Thus, an icosahedral virus is made of 60N protein subunits.
 The number and arrangement of capsomeres in an icosahedral capsid can be classified using the "quasi-equivalence principle" proposed by Donald Caspar and Aaron Klug.[10]
 Like the Goldberg polyhedra, an icosahedral structure can be regarded as being constructed from pentamers and hexamers.
 The structures can be indexed by two integers _h_ and _k_, with h ≥ 1 and k ≥ 0; the structure can be thought of as taking _h_ steps from the edge of a pentamer, turning 60 degrees counterclockwise, then taking _k_ steps to get to the next pentamer.
 The triangulation number _T_ for the capsid is defined as:

 _T_ = _h_² + _h_ ⋅ _k_ + _k_²
 In this scheme, icosahedral capsids contain 12 pentamers plus 10(_T_ − 1) hexamers.
 [11][12] The _T_-number is representative of the size and complexity of the capsids.[13]
 Geometric examples for many values of _h_, _k_, and _T_ can be found at List of geodesic polyhedra and Goldberg polyhedra.